tam-en/catcollectr-lesson/README4.md

 </a>
 ```

-Let's also grab the latest version of JQuery CDN and link it in our `base.html` as well as add a `js` folder in main_app's `static` folder and create a `app.js` file inside our new `js` folder.
+Let's also grab the latest version of JQuery CDN and link it in our `base.html` as well as add an `app.js` file inside our `static` folder.
 That's where we'll put our AJAX!

 We will include our javascript files **below** our html in `base.html`: